istio/istio.io/content/en/blog/2020/large-scale-security-policy-performance-tests/index.md

 title: Large Scale Security Policy Performance Tests
 subtitle: The effect of security policies on latency of requests
 description: The effect of security policies on latency of requests.
-publishdate: 2020-09-10
+publishdate: 2020-09-15
 attribution: "Michael Eizaguirre (Google), Yangmin Zhu (Google), Carolyn Hu (Google)"
 keywords: [test,security policy,performance]
 ---

 ## Overview

-Istio has a wide range of Security policies which can be easily configured into systems of services.
-As the number of applied Security policies increases, it is important to understand the relationship of latency, memory usage, and CPU usage of the system.
+Istio has a wide range of security policies which can be easily configured into systems of services.
+As the number of applied policies increases, it is important to understand the relationship of latency, memory usage, and CPU usage of the system.

-This blog post goes over common Security policies use cases and how the number of Security policies or the number of specific rules in a Security policy can affect the overall latency of requests.
+This blog post goes over common security policies use cases and how the number of security policies or the number of specific rules in a security policy can affect the overall latency of requests.

 ## Setup

-There are a wide range of Security policies and many more combinations of those policies.
+There are a wide range of security policies and many more combinations of those policies.
 We will go over 6 of the most commonly used test cases.

-The following test cases are run in an environment which consists of a Fortio client sending requests to a Fortio server, with a baseline of no Envoy sidecars deployed.
-The following data was gathered by using the performance benchmarking tool that can be found [here](https://github.com/istio/tools/tree/master/perf/benchmark).
+The following test cases are run in an environment which consists of a [Fortio](https://fortio.org/) client sending requests to a Fortio server, with a baseline of no Envoy sidecars deployed.
+The following data was gathered by using the [Istio performance benchmarking tool](https://github.com/istio/tools/tree/master/perf/benchmark).
 {{< image width="55%" ratio="45.34%"
     link="istio_setup.svg"
     alt="Environment setup"